-- 4.3.1 A motion will be moved and seconded before debate on the motion can occur.
-After the debate has concluded the Chair will state the motion prior to the vote on the motion. - 4.3.2 Motions shall be related to an agenda item. - 4.3.3 Every motion shall be seconded (where required) and shall be disposed of only by a vote of the Board unless the mover and seconder, by permission of the Chair, withdraw the motion, if the motion has not been 'put' or stated by the Chair. - 4.3.4 Any Trustee, including Student trustees, may request the motion under discussion be read for information at any time during the debate, provided that no such request is made to interrupt a Trustee speaking to the question. - 4.3.5 The mover and seconder shall be recorded in the official meeting minutes. - 4.3.6 After a motion is moved and seconded, and has been stated by the Chair, it shall be deemed to be in possession of the Board. - 4.3.7 A Trustee may introduce a motion and provide clarification on the wording before the motion is seconded.
+- 1. A motion will be moved and seconded before debate on the motion can occur.
+After debate has concluded the Chair will state the motion prior to the vote on the motion. - 2.
+Motions shall be related to an agenda item. - 3.
+Every motion shall be seconded (where required) and shall be disposed of only by a vote of the Board unless the mover and seconder, by permission of the Chair, withdraw the motion, as long as the motion has not been 'put' or stated by the Chair. - 4.
+Any Trustee, including Student trustees, may request the motion under discussion be read for information at any time in the course of the debate, provided that no such request is made so as to interrupt a Trustee speaking to the question. - 5.
+The mover and seconder shall be recorded in the official meeting minutes. - 6.
+After a motion is moved and seconded, and has been stated by the Chair, it shall be deemed to be in possession of the Board. - 7.
+A Trustee may introduce a motion and provide clarification on the wording before the motion is seconded.
 No other Trustee is permitted to speak to a motion before it is seconded.